-Topic Decision makers Developers Shortcomings of current technology Prerequisites: Overview of state-of-the-art home automation technologies. = ' high level understanding of the problems that arise from integrating current devices developers shall have a high level understanding of the User benefits Prerequisites : Aware of current domotic technology.
-Prerequisites: Aware of current domotic technology.
-Goals: Decision makers shall have a high level view on the benefits of Amigo in contrast to other (simple) approaches.
+Topic Decision makers Developers Shortcomings of current technology Prerequisites: Overview of state-of-the-art home automation technologies.
+Prerequisites : Overview of state-of-the-art home automation technologies.
+Goals: After the training the decision makers shall have a high level understanding of the problems that arise from integrating current devices using currently available solutions. developers shall have a high level User benefits Prerequisites : Aware of current domotic technology.
+Prerequisites : Aware of current domotic technology.
+Goals : Decision makers shall have a high level view on the benefits of Amigo in contrast to other (simple) approaches.
 Goals : Developers shall have a high level view on the benefits of Amigo in contrast to other (simple) approaches.
 Middleware basics Prerequisites: None.
-Prerequisites: None. have an overview on domotic Goals : Developers shall learn what middleware is good for and how it is typically used in domotic environments.

-disadvantages.
-Amigo technology Prerequisites: None.
+Prerequisites: None.
+Goals: Decision makers shall have an overview on domotic middleware approaches, their advantages and disadvantages. · · · · · · · · · · · · · · · · · · · Amigo technology Prerequisites: None.
 Goals: Further, they get an overview on the architecture, technology and components that are used in Amigo.
-Finally, they shall know how the architecture contributes to reach the overall Amigo goals. overview on key technologies and concepts that are exploited in Amigo.
-They shall get an Development efforts Prerequisites: None.
-Goals: Developers shall get knowledge about the additional that are required to develop Amigo devices and services.
-Further, they shall receive a rough overview of the resources that are needed to develop Amigo compatible devices and services.
+Finally, they shall know how the architecture contributes to reach the overall Prerequisites: Programming knowledge in Java or .NET.
+Goals: Developers shall get an overview on key technologies and concepts that are exploited in Amigo.
+They shall get an overview on the architecture and the components of Amigo.
+They shall